 Several graves in the cemetery are worthy of note including that of Canon Evans, a nephew of George Eliot, and rector of Bedworth for 51 years from 1876.

-6. Gates of Miner's Welfare Park
+6. Original Gates to the Miner's Welfare Park

 The Coventry trams terminated here until the second world war, and for that reason it gained the name “Top of the trams” which is still used by many of the townsfolk.